previn-joseph/RemindMe/README.txt

 TO DO***

-Add Editing
+Saving To Device using Database
 Notifications
-Saving to Device
+Removing item when time has past